 - inspiring guest lecturers on themes with highly relevant non-technical skills

 In November 2020, a first workshop was held involving TECoSA PhDs and senior researchers.
 Participants were introduced to key concepts in building a research and innovation culture, and methods to elaborate and develop their research questions.
 Following keen interest from the industrial partners, from March 2021 the Research Forum was made available to all members.
-A KTH course will soon be available to offer formal credits for those who participate.
+Where appropriate, the KTH course FMF3038 Team-building for a Collaborative and Inclusive Culture in Large Research Projects can be used to offer formal credits for those who participate.

 All members are welcome!
 Feel free to contact us for more information: email@example.com